Andreas-Garcia/git-worktree-scripts/README.md

 npx git-worktree create feature/add-flac-support

 # This command will:
+# - Detect base branch (develop for features in strict git flow, main in light git flow)
-# - Pull latest changes from origin/main
+# - Pull latest changes from origin/base
 # - Create new directory: ~/my-project-feature-add-flac-support
 # - Open new editor window (Cursor or VS Code) with that directory
-# - Check out feature/add-flac-support branch from updated main
+# - Check out feature/add-flac-support branch from updated base branch

 # Now you can work in both windows:
-# - Main window: main branch
+# - Main window: base branch (main or develop)
 # - New window: feature/add-flac-support branch

 # When done, remove the worktree